kristafrancis/kristas-react-portfolio/README.md

 ## Description

 This is a portfolio project using React. .
-It has sections for projects I've done that are linked to their corrosponding GitHubb Repositories and deployed applications.
-An About Me section, a section with me resume and a section to contact me.
+It has sections for projects I've done that are linked to their corresponding GitHub Repositories and deployed applications, an About Me section, a section with my resume and a section to contact me.
 It also has links in the footer for GitHub, Linkedin and Stack Overflow.

 ## Installation

 npm i: to install necessary dependecies. npm start: to run the applicaton.

 ## Usage